 As originally enacted, the BHCA defined "bank" by charter type to mean "any national banking association or any State bank, savings bank, or trust company."
-But, in 1966 and 1970, Congress amended the definition of "bank" to narrow its coverage to only those institutions that accept demand deposits and make commercial loans.
-Congress deliberately adopted this functional test to except from BHCA coverage certain institutions that did not take demand deposits and make commercial loans- namely, savings banks, industrial banks, and trust companies.
+[4] But, in 1966 and 1970, Congress amended the definition of "bank" to narrow its coverage to only those institutions that accept demand deposits and make commercial loans.
+[5] Congress deliberately adopted this functional test to except from BHCA coverage certain institutions that did not take demand deposits and make commercial loans-namely, savings banks, industrial banks, and trust companies.

-However, this functional definition inadvertently created a path for commercial enterprises to enter the banking system through what became known in the 1980s as the "nonbank bank loophole.".
-Essentially, commercial firms would obtain a commercial bank charter but simply refrain from either demand-deposit taking or commercial lending and thereby avoid being deemed a "bank" under the BHCA and subject to regulation and supervision by the Federal Reserve-hence "nonbank bank.".
-The OCC solicited and received hundreds of applications for nonbank bank charters over the course 1980s.
-This chartering campaign eventually compelled Congress to close the nonbank bank loophole through the enactment of Competitive Equality Banking Act of 1987 (CEBA).
+However, this functional definition inadvertently created a path for commercial enterprises to enter the banking system through what became known in the 1980s as the "nonbank bank loophole."
+Essentially, commercial firms would obtain a commercial bank charter but simply refrain from either demand-deposit taking or commercial lending and thereby avoid being deemed a "bank" under the BHCA and subject to regulation and supervision by the Federal Reserve-hence "nonbank bank."
+[6] The OCC solicited and received hundreds of applications for nonbank bank charters over the course of the 1980s.
+[7] This chartering campaign eventually compelled Congress to close the nonbank bank loophole through the enactment of the Competitive Equality Banking Act of 1987 (CEBA).[8]

 Through CEBA, Congress closed the loophole by redefining "bank" to include any FDIC-insured bank and by creating express exemptions (the "CEBA-exemptions") for those institutions intended to be excepted under the former functional definition, including industrial banks, trust companies, credit card banks, and others (the "CEBA-exempt institutions").
-All existing institutions that did not meet the CEBA definition of "bank" or an express exemption thereto were grandfathered; however, no new nonbank banks could be chartered given the FDIC insurance mandates imposed by federal and/or state law.
+All existing institutions that did not meet the CEBA definition of "bank" or an express exemption thereto were grandfathered; however, no new nonbank banks could be chartered given the FDIC insurance mandates imposed by federal and/or state law.[9]

-As detailed below, Congress imposed strict conditions for institutions to satisfy the CEBA exemptions to BHCA coverage, including the ILC exemption.
-Unfortunately, the OCC has recently sought to create a new charter type-an uninsured national bank charter for fintech companies (commonly referred to as the "fintech charter")-that would evade BHCA coverage and could be owned by large commercial and technology enterprises without qualifying for any of the CEBA exemptions or complying with the
+As detailed below, Congress imposed strict conditions for institutions to satisfy the CEBA exemptions to BHCA coverage, including for ILCs.
+Unfortunately, the OCC has recently sought to create a new charter type-an uninsured national bank charter for fintech companies (commonly referred to as the "fintech charter")-that would evade BHCA coverage and could be owned by large commercial and technology enterprises without qualifying for any of the CEBA exemptions or complying with the restrictions imposed on CEBA-exempt institutions.[10]
+In short, fintech charter recipients would be the nonbank banks that Congress intended to eliminate long ago.